Learn C# Like

 Earn XP, unlock the next world, and watch your skills compound across 600+ challenges.

 Each world focuses on a distinct area of C#.
-Complete all ten and you'll have covered the full language.
+Complete all eleven and you'll have covered the full language.

 Variables, types, control flow